lisoffsky/oed/index.md

 -   How did open data contribute to free and fair elections in this particular case?
 -   How did open data help monitor and analyze elections?
--   Are financial reports available in OD format in your countries?
+-   Is data on candidates available in OD format in your country?

 ## Smth Else {#smth-else}